RosterElf Logo UK

 Does an RSA certificate expire in Victoria?

-Victoria and Queensland currently issue RSA certificates with no expiry — once obtained, the certificate is valid indefinitely in those states.
-All other states and territories require renewal every 3 to 5 years.
-Always verify with Liquor & Gaming Victoria or the relevant authority, as regulatory settings can change.
+No. Victoria currently issues RSA certificates with no expiry — once obtained, the certificate is valid indefinitely in Victoria.
+Queensland, Western Australia and South Australia take the same approach.
+Always verify with Liquor Control Victoria or the relevant authority, as regulatory settings can change and employers still need to confirm the training was completed with an approved provider.

 Steve Harris